 CHILLINGHAM CASTLE – A PERFECT DAY OUT

-Just 20 minutes from the seaside, Chillingham Castle is open to the public from Easter to the end of October.
-Gardens, Lakes and Parklands, Castle State Rooms, Dungeons and the Torture Chamber are open daily 11am-5pm (last admission 4pm) until 5th November 2023.
+Just 20 minutes from the seaside, Chillingham Castle, it’s Gardens, Lakes and Parklands, Castle State Rooms, Dungeon and the Torture Chamber are open daily 11am-5pm (last admission 4pm) until 5th November 2023.
 The Minstrels Hall Tearoom will also be open.

 Sir Humphry Wakefield has produced a room-by-room guide, which can be purchased on arrival at admissions priced at £2.50.

-Dogs are not allowed in the castle or grounds with the exception of Guide and Assistance Dogs.
+Dogs are not allowed in the castle or grounds with the exception of Guide Dogs.

 Clearly marked from the Alnwick/Berwick A1.
 Ignore first sign Chillingham/North Charlton and take the Chatton/Wooler road, a few hundred yards north of the Purdy Lodge/Bamburgh turn.
 At night, follow signs at Chillingham Village to Wild Cattle/Castle side entrance.
 We are clearly marked from the Newcastle/Wooler A697 (nearer to Wooler and also marked from Wooler).
 For a short cut from Alnwick to Chatton, take the Wooler road from Alnwick.

-Enter through Main Gates.
+Enter through Main Gates .
 Free parking signposted.
-Disable parking is adjacent to the castle.
+Disabled parking is adjacent to the castle.

 Chillingham Castle is 47 miles from Newcastle airport and 75 miles from Edinburgh airport.